-This new and highly innovative degree explores the relationship between crime and the human mind.
-Informed by cutting-edge research and combining theory and practice, the degree offers you an unparalleled chance to master both Criminology and Psychology in equal measure.
-Due to the flexible structure of our courses you can continue on the joint major pathway or switch to a Psychology major (which includes British Psychological Society accreditation) at the end of your first year.
+This innovative degree explores the relationship between crime and the human mind.
+Informed by the latest research and combining theory and practice, the degree offers you the opportunity to study both Criminology and Psychology in equal measure.
+Due to the flexible structure, you can continue on the joint major pathway or switch to a Psychology major (which includes British Psychological Society accreditation) at the end of your first year.

 Masterclasses, expert seminars, volunteering and work placement opportunities will also enhance your knowledge, experience and practical skills.
 Assessment is varied, including coursework, presentations, exams, reflective accounts and dissertation.